blobule/habpanel-powerflow-widget/README.md

 Since the whole svg is accessible to be modified dynamically according to items states, different animations are possible.

 This widget focus on path animation of three types: width, opacity or dash offset, which are available in settings as 'pulse', 'opacity' and 'move'.
+They can be changed in the widget settings, for convenience.

 ## how to customize